alec-g-olson/TemplatePythonProject/README.md

    - Use the provided organization name and email (if applicable)
    - Use the current year for copyright (if applicable)
  - pypi_package:
-   - Change the name of the package in the src folder.
+   - Change the name of the package in the src folder to the new project name.
  - [pyproject.toml](pyproject.toml):
    - Change the project name.
    - Reset the version number of this project to `0.0.0`.